Common periwinkle

-The common periwinkle or winkle (Littorina littorea) is a species of small edible whelk or sea snail, a marine gastropod mollusc that has gills and an operculum, and is classified within the family Littorinidae, the periwinkles.
+The common periwinkle or winkle (Littorina littorea) is a species of small whelk or sea snail, a marine gastropod mollusc that has gills and an operculum, and is classified within the family Littorinidae, the periwinkles.

 This is a robust intertidal species with a dark and sometimes banded shell.
 It is native to the rocky shores of the northeastern, and introduced to the northwestern, Atlantic Ocean.